phil-mansfield/rogue/README.md

 rogue
 =====

-Unnamed roguelike written in Go.
+An unnamed roguelike written in Go.